NOHHYEONGJUN/NOHHYEONGJUN.github.io/content/en/authors/admin/_index.md

 ---
 # Display name
-title: 노형준 (NOH HYEONGJUN)
+title: NOH HYEONGJUN

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: '전북대학교 컴퓨터인공지능학부 학생'
+role: 'Student Department of Computer, Jeonbuk University '

 # Status emoji
 status: